-Prince Harry asked these questions.
-Following a visit in 2013 to the US-based Warrior Games for wounded, ill and injured military personnel and veterans, he was inspired to create an expanded international version.
+Following a visit in 2013 to the US-based Warrior Games for wounded, ill and injured military personnel and veterans, Prince Harry was inspired to create an expanded international version.
 The inaugural Invictus Games took place in London in the fall of 2014 and attracted more than 400 competitors from 13 nations.
 The second Invictus Games took place in May 2016 in Orlando, Florida, and built on the excitement of the London Games with more than 500 competitors from 14 nations.
 The Invictus Games demonstrate soldiers’ and veterans’ indefatigable drive to overcome and the power of sport on their journey to recovery.

 These Games shine a spotlight on the unconquerable character of servicemen and women and their families.
 They highlight the competitors’ “INVICTUS GAMES spirit.”
 These Games have been about seeing competitors sprinting for the finish line with everything they have and then turning around to clap the last person in.
 They have been about teammates choosing to cross the line together.
 These Games have been a display of the very best of the human spirit.